-Republicans Stick With Trump Despite Major Legal Trouble For Top Aides
+Republicans Stick With Trump Despite Major Legal Trouble For Ex-Top Aides

 Congressional Republicans stuck by President Trump Wednesday, one day after one of his former top associates was convicted on federal charges and another pleaded guilty to eight criminal counts, implicating Trump in payoffs to two women in the lead up to the 2016 election.